abozio/Myliam2/doc/usersguide/source/model.rst

 The *simulation* block includes the location of the datasets (**input**, **output**), the number of periods and the start period.
 It sets what processes defined in the **entities** block are simulated (since some can be omitted), and the order in which this is done.

+Please, note that even if in the given examples, periods seem to be year, the time period can have other interpretation, a month for example.
+In that case, it is better to have all values expressed in that time period.
+Age should an age in month and then still an integer more than be a float.

 Suppose that we have a model that starts in 2002 and has to simulate for 10 periods.
 Furthermore, suppose that we have two object or entities: individuals and households.
 The model starts by some initial processes (grouped under the header *init*)